mongodb-labs/edda/README.md

-Logl, a log visualizer for MongoDB
+Edda, a log visualizer for MongoDB
 ==================================

-Logl c 2012 10gen, the MongoDB Company
+Edda c 2012 10gen, the MongoDB Company

 Authors: Samantha Ritter, Kaushal Parikh

 INSTALL
 -------

-You must have the following installed as prerequisites for running Logl.
+You must have the following installed as prerequisites for running Edda.

 + Pip: